We use cookies on this website.

 Permissions and RBAC: Bastion respects Azure RBAC permissions.
 A user can only connect to the VMs to which he or she is entitled.
 No risk of a developer accessing production VMs by mistake.

-Optional zonal architecture: deployment in several Availability Zones for high availability (preview in October 2025).
-If a zone goes down, connections switch over automatically.
+Optional zonal architecture: deployment across multiple Availability Zones for high availability.
+If one zone goes down, connections automatically fail over.

 The 4 SKUs: Developer, Basic, Standard, Premium